 - Close the lid and cook the waffles for 4-5 minutes.

 - The waffles will be slightly soft when cooked but harden on cooling.

-These cake mix waffles are best eaten straight away with a sliced banana, drizzle of caramel sauce and dusting of icing sugar.
-If eating for dessert I would absolutely add a scoop of ice cream, or a swirl of whipped cream and sprinkle over some crumbled Cadbury’s Flake.
+I recommend eating these waffles straight away with a sliced banana, drizzle of caramel sauce and dusting of icing sugar.
+Although if eating for dessert I would absolutely add a scoop of ice cream, or a swirl of whipped cream and sprinkle over some crumbled Cadbury’s Flake.

 Sometimes cheats are necessary and if they work well why not?!